Buzatel-Iulian/zf_log-catch2-test/README.md

-## This is a test repository to verify the correct interaction betwen thw following two libraries:
+## This is a test repository to verify the correct interaction betwen the following two libraries:

 zf_log